Modelling Reactive Systems (H) COMPSCI4031

 - Available to Visiting Students: Yes

-Modelling concurrent, communicating systems using non-probabilistic and probabilistic techniques, verification using the SPIN and PRISM model checkers, and introduction to reactive synthesis.
+Modelling concurrent, communicating systems using non-probabilistic and probabilistic techniques, verification using the SPIN and PRISM model checkers.

 Three hours per week